Tiberriver256/Tiberriver256.GitHub.io/_posts/2022-11-08-Constraints-Are-Good.md

   - Software Architecture
 ---

-One of the common benefits touted for splitting a singe REST API into many smaller REST APIs or microfrontends is that:
+One of the common benefits touted for splitting a singe REST API into many smaller REST APIs or splitting a single frontend into many micro-frontends is that:

 > Devs can choose whatever technology they want!

 This sounds amazing on the surface to some people.
 In practice this winds up being overwhelming for developers on the team.
 Let's look at some examples.

-## Microfrontends
+## Micro-frontends

 ### What sounds good

 * I can choose react for one page and Angular for another page.
-* I can selectively upgrade one microfrontend to React 18 while leaving the rest at React 17.
+* I can selectively upgrade one micro-frontend to React 18 while leaving the rest at React 17.
 * I can leave all existing pages using Webpack and start all new ones using Vite

 ### What sounds bad